carraghr/Hand-Mobility-Monitoring-and-Analysis/docs/blog/blog.md

 When a care provider goes to add a new graph or table a popup window is shown to them and they select what exercise, and result they want to see from it on the table or graph.
 Export function creates a pdf client side through the use of jsPDF.
 The library for the table and graphs hasn’t been chosen yet but highcharts seems like a nice choice.

 The third choice given in the sample is account management which gives options of changing care provider for a patient, changing name,

+##UI Implementation

+To implement my design for both the patient UI and care provider UI I used the AngularJS and Bootstrap.
+I use AngularJS to create single page applications(SPA's) for both portals for care providers and patients end users.
+To do this I had to create set of components for the web pages.
+Bootstrap was used to speed up the process of create the html pages so I did not spend time creating css to get the same layout that I designed with draw io.

+For a patients portal I had to create an exercise component and a feedback component.
+These components are linked to a route of a url so that when one from the main tab selection they do not reload the page when loading a new updated view of the page.
+The exercise tab shows all exercises that the patient has for each hand to do split by which hand it is to be done by.
+This is done so that if they only have to do exercises on one hand the page is not covered with unnecessary headers.

+The care provider has three main components these are exercise, report and account.
+The exercise component deals with a patients exercise scheme and the options available to the care provider for each exercises adding, removing and changing targets.
+For this to work I with the design done above I had to use ng-include to change between subviews, with ng-includes I had a variable template change and update every time a user selected a different sub menu option.

+The form popup for adding an extra exercise to a patients set was do using UI Bootstraps, which is a javascript library that has bootstrap components written in pure AngularJS, uibModal class which allowed for a uibModalInstance and controller to be created in angular to deal with displaying the form and its submission of data to the server and its response.

+At the moment only the exercise portion of the care provider portal is done with the options of adding and viewing exercises for a patient.
+The changing and removal of an exercise still has to be implemented however getting more exercises done takes priority at the moment.